Course Syllabus

 Field Studies

-There will be two field studies during the semester.
 The field studies are an integral part of the course where we get a chance to see how theory presented in the classroom translates into practice in the field.
-Details of the field studies will be provided at a later date.
+For this course the plan is to run a combination of physiology simulation experiments plus hands-on activities in which the students collect their own (ECG, EMG, and/or spirometry) data.

 DIS Accommodations Statement